All Collections

 Will you extend my trial? / Can I have a trial longer than 7 days?

-During your Sked trial you can join one of our training webinars for an additional 7 days on your trial, and this is the best way (in our opinion) to bring yourself up to speed on all the tools we offer, and get more time to try us out.
+During your Sked trial you can join one of our training webinars, this is the best way (in our opinion) to bring yourself up to speed on all the tools we offer.
+They run throughout the week across different timezones, and you can register for one here

-However, Sked isn't free to operate, and so we don't offer a longer trial just because a customer thinks that they should have a 30 (or 60!) day trial rather than a 7 day trial.
+However, Sked isn't free to operate, and so we don't offer a longer trial just because a customer thinks that they should have a 30 day trial rather than a 7 day trial.
 This would both be unfair to other customers who only had a 7 day trial, and also mean that our paying customers would be significantly funding free trials, which we don't think is fair either.

 We appreciate this is different to some of the other apps you might use, but as we incur real and not-insignificant costs to even run a trial account, we made this decision so that paid customers can be confident that their costs fund delivering the service for them, not for other users 'kicking tires'.